Best of the Best: Top 100 Web Resources for Educators

-- National Geographic Kids' Creature Feature - Free informational text for emergent readers about animals kids love.
+- National Geographic Kids' - Free informational text for emergent readers about animals kids love.

 - National Science Teachers Association - From outstanding trade books to grants, NSTA provides resources to support the science curriculum.

-- Newsla - Free nonfiction texts that lexiled and can be adjusted to three levels of difficulty within the article.
+- Newsela - Free nonfiction texts that are lexiled and can be adjusted to three levels of difficulty within the article.
 Anchor standards and quizzes support the piece.

 - No Red Ink - A fun way to practice and master grammar and writing skills.

 - On Common Core - A series of webinars on Common Core sponsored by SLJ.

 - PBS Teachers - This site contains standards-based resources in the arts, health and fitness, mathematics, reading/language arts, science/technology, and social studies.

 - Partnership for 21st Century Skills - Partnership for the 21st Century offers educators information, resources, and tools to understand, identify and integrate the 21st century skills of creativity and innovation, critical thinking and problem solving skills and communication and collaboration skills.